Zudoku

 spec: v0.6 runtime: python:3.12 rootfs: ./Dockerfile cmd: ["/usr/bin/python3", "/src/server.py"]

-The file is pretty simple, stating what the cmd for starting the application should be, that a Dockerfile should be used to build its root filesystem, and that the python3.12 runtime should be used.
-On UKC, a runtime is a base image that contains the (minimal) code needed for the application (in this case the Python interpreter) to run; your application code is then overlayed on top of it during the packaging step.
+The file is simple: it defines the start cmd, instructs kraft to build the root filesystem with a Dockerfile, and specifies the python3.12 runtime.
+On Unikraft Cloud, a runtime is a base image that contains the (minimal) code needed for the app (in this case the Python interpreter) to run.
+Unikraft Cloud then overlays your app code on top of it during the packaging step.

-The Dockerfile itself for our app looks as follows:
+The Dockerfile itself for the app looks as follows:

 Dockerfile